-Missing measurements (relative to a nominal ground track) are shown figure 1.
+Missing measurements (relative to a theoretical nominal ground track) are shown figure 1.

 The map below illustrates missing 1Hz measurements in the GDRs, with respect to a 1Hz sampling of the nominal track of 1002 passes.
-Cycle 35 has only 522 passes that is why the map of missing measurements is saturated.
+Missing measurements occur over land, essentially over regions with high relief.
+This is mainly related to altimeter tracking performances over sloping terrain.